EsperoTech/yaade/README.md

 ### 2. 🔧 Extension

 Yaade uses a browser extension as a proxy to enable CORS requests.
 Install the extension using your browsers extension store.
 Currently only a chrome extension is available.
-You can find it <a href="https://chrome.google.com/webstore/detail/yaade-extension/mddoackclclnbkmofficmmepfnadolfa">here</a>.
+You can find it <a href="https://chrome.google.com/webstore/detail/yaade-extension/mddoackclclnbkmofficmmepfnadolfa">here</a> (Chrome) and <a href="https://addons.mozilla.org/en-US/firefox/addon/yaade-extension/">here</a> (Firefox).
 Then open it and input your server URL, eg. `https://yaade.example.com/`.
 From that point all requests originating from your Yaade browser tabs will be proxied through the extension.

 ## ⬆️ Upgrade